Chart Color Schemes

 Population

-Romsey lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends
+Romsey lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the Romsey statistical area (Lv2) is estimated to be around 6,225 as of Nov 2025.
-This reflects an increase of 428 people since the 2021 Census, which reported a population of 5,797.
-The change is inferred from AreaSearch's estimate of the resident population at 6,179 in Jun 2024, along with 35 validated new addresses since the Census date.
-This results in a density ratio of 76 persons per square kilometer.
-Over the past decade, Romsey has shown resilient growth patterns with a compound annual growth rate of 2.2%, outpacing its SA3 area.
-Natural growth contributed approximately 53.0% to overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Romsey's population is estimated at around 6,229 as of Feb 2026.
+This reflects an increase of 432 people (7.5%) since the 2021 Census, which reported a population of 5,797 people.
+The change is inferred from the resident population of 6,179 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
+This level of population equates to a density ratio of 76 persons per square kilometer, providing significant space per person and potential room for further development.
+Over the past decade, Romsey has demonstrated resilient growth patterns with a compound annual growth rate of 2.2%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 53.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
-For areas not covered by this data, VIC State Government's Regional/LGA projections released in 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Romsey (SA2) is expected to increase by 2,566 persons to 2041, reflecting an increase of 40.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, a significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb expected to increase by 2,573 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 40.8% in total over the 17 years.

 Frequently Asked Questions - Population